 One of Honduras’ biggest problems in security was corruption within the police.
 The Honduran police were one of the least trusted government institutions, with only 30% of the Honduran population saying they trust the police.
 Police were often involved in organized crime and drug trafficking, meaning they end up protecting the interests of criminals rather than victims.
 Beyond the problem of crime and corruption, the Honduran police suffered from lack of sufficient personal, having only half the number of officers per citizen that a country should have.

-In 2016, the Honduran police decided it was finally time to deal with the problems crippling the police.
+In 2016, the Honduran government decided it was finally time to deal with the problems crippling the police.
 They appointed a Police Purge Commission to purge and transform the police force, asking two of AJS’s leaders to serve on the Commission.
 In just three years, the Commission helped remove 5,600 unqualified and corrupt police officers from a force of 13,000, including six of nine generals.
 Meanwhile, the Commission oversaw the revamp of a new 12-month training program (in place of the previous 3-month training program), and since then have hired 9,800 newly trained officers, increasing the capabilities of the police force.
 A study by the Wilson Center found this police purge effort to be beyond comparison in Latin America, having successfullyimplemented reforms that many thought were impossible.
 Ultimately, these reforms are helping transform the police into an institution that protects the Honduran people.